dm6718/RITSAR/README.md

 From the ipython console, type:

-In [1]: %run FFBP_demo
+In [1]: %run FFBPmp_demo

 In [2]: import matplotlib.pylab as plt; plt.show()

 or run any other demo.
 Alternatively, you can open up the demos in an IDE of your choice to experiment with the different options available.

-Current capabilities include modeling the phase history for a collection of point targets as well as processing phase histories using the polar format, omega-k, backprojection, digitally spotlighted backprojection, and fast-factorized backprojection algorithms.
+Current capabilities include modeling the phase history for a collection of point targets as well as processing phase histories using the polar format, omega-k, backprojection, digitally spotlighted backprojection, fast-factorized backprojection, and fast-factorized backprojection with multi-processing algorithms.
 Autofocusing can also be performed using the Phase Gradient Algorithm.
 The current version can interface with AFRL Gotcha and DIRSIG data as well as a data set provided by Sandia.

-Future capabilities may include using the python multiprocessing toolbox for the fast-factorized backprojection algorithm.

 Data included with this toolset includes a small subset of the AFRL Gotcha data provided by AFRL/SNA.
 The full data set can be downloaded separately from https://www.sdms.afrl.af.mil/index.php?collection=gotcha after user registration.
 Also included is a single dataset from Sandia National Labs.